-Anglo-Saxon tribes of Britain.
+layghan is one of the oldest family names to come from the Anglo-Saxon tribes of Britain.
 It is derived from the baptismal name for the son of Leman, which was taken from the personal name Liefman.
-CITATION[CLOSE]

 Early Origins of the layghan family